-In all four cases, the judge can place the defendant on probation for up to five years.
+In all four cases, the judge can place the defendant on probation for up to five years, but if the court suspends imposition of sentence, it may not place the defendant on supervised probation.
 If the court later revokes probation, for an ESS sentence, it can impose the original prison sentence or any lesser sentence permitted in that box; for an ISS sentence, it can impose any sentence that is permitted in that box.
 To be compliant with the guidelines, the court may not impose a prison sentence that is less than the bottom of the applicable range.

 Example 1: At sentencing, the appropriate box for the defendant was 8B (10-28 months prison; split sentence or probation).
 The court imposed a sentence of 18 months imprisonment to be followed by three years of supervised release, suspended execution of the entire sentence and imposed a three-year term of probation.
-One year later, the court found the defendant had violated a condition of his probation and subsequently revoked probation.
-Following revocation, the court can order the defendant to serve the original sentence.
+One year later, the court found the defendant had violated a condition of his probation and subsequently revoked probation.20 Following revocation, the court can order the defendant to serve the original sentence.
 Alternatively, the court may sentence the defendant to less than the original 18 months incarceration, but cannot impose a compliant sentence of less than ten months incarceration.

 Example 2: At sentencing, the appropriate box for the defendant was 8B (10-28 months prison; split sentence, or probation).
 The court imposed a sentence of 18 months imprisonment to be followed by three years of supervised release, suspended execution of all but three months imprisonment, to be followed by two years of probation.
 After three months imprisonment, the defendant was released and began probation.
 One year later, the court found the defendant had violated a condition of his probation and revoked the probation.
 The court can order the defendant to serve the remainder of the imposed sentence, meaning the defendant would go back to prison for 15 months (18 months imposed minus three months already served).
 The defendant's effective sentence of 18 months (three months served initially plus 15 months served after revocation) is within the 10-28 month applicable range and is compliant.
-The court can resentence the defendant and impose a lower sentence, however the "new" sentence must also be compliant with the guidelines.
+The court can resentence the defendant and impose a lower sentence.
+However, the "new" sentence, when it is combined with time already served, must also be compliant with the Guidelines.
 A "new" sentence of ten months with credit for time served would mean the defendant would go back to prison for seven months.
+In such a case, the judge should expressly provide for "credit for time served" on the Judgment and Commitment Order; absent that notation, the defendant would serve 13 months (three months served initially plus 10 months after revocation).
 The effective ten-month sentence is still within the applicable range and is compliant.
 If the judge imposed a "new" sentence of ten months and was silent as to credit for time served, the defendant would go back to prison for ten months.
-The effective 13-month sentence (ten months imposed at resentencing plus three months served initially) is within the applicable guideline range and is compliant.
+The effective 13-month sentence (ten months imposed at resentencing plus three months served initially) is within the applicable Guidelines range and is compliant.
 If the judge imposed a "new" sentence of seven months with credit for time served, the defendant would go back to prison for four months (seven months imposed at resentencing minus three months already served).
 The seven month effective sentence is below the applicable range and is therefore not compliant.

-&lt;sup>18 The Guidelines do not address how the court should classify probation violations or whether the court should revoke probation under any specific circumstance.
+20 The Guidelines do not address how the court should classify probation violations or whether the court should revoke probation under any specific circumstance.